qmk/qmk_firmware/docs/feature_repeat_key.md

 ## Alternate Repeating

-The Alternate Repeat Key performs the "alternate" action to the last pressed key if it is defined.
+The Alternate Repeat Key performs the "alternate" action of the last pressed key if it is defined.
 By default, Alternate Repeat is defined for navigation keys to act in the reverse direction.
 When the last key is the common "select by word" hotkey Ctrl + Shift + Right Arrow, the Alternate Repeat Key performs Ctrl +